trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="totplot">Visualize Word Length by Turn of Talk</h4>

-It is often useful to view the lengths of turns of talk as a barplot, particularly id the bars are colored by grouping variable.
-The <a href="http://trinker.github.io/qdap_dev/tot_plot.html" target="_blank"><code>tot_plot</code></a> function plots dialogue as a bar plot with the option to color by grouping variables and facet by repreated measure variables.
-This can enable the entire dialogue to be viewed in a succint way, possibly leading the researcher to see patterns that may have otherwises escaped attention.
+It is often useful to view the lengths of turns of talk as a bar plot, particularly if the bars are colored by grouping variable.
+The <a href="http://trinker.github.io/qdap_dev/tot_plot.html" target="_blank"><code>tot_plot</code></a> function plots dialogue as a bar plot with the option to color by grouping variables and facet by repeated measure variables.
+This can enable the entire dialogue to be viewed in a succinct way, possibly leading the researcher to see patterns that may have otherwise escaped attention.

 Within the <a href="http://trinker.github.io/qdap_dev/tot_plot.html" target="_blank"><code>tot_plot</code></a> function the turn of talk argument (<b><font color="green" face="courier new">tot</font></b>) may be the <b>"tot"</b> column from <a href="http://trinker.github.io/qdap_dev/sentSplit.html" target="_blank"><code>sentSplit</code></a> output (<b><font color="green" face="courier new">tot = TRUE</font></b>), the row numbers (<b><font color="green" face="courier new">tot = FALSE</font></b>), the character name of a column (<b><font color="green" face="courier new">tot = "COLUMN NAME"</font></b>), or a separate numeric/character vector equal in length to the <b><font color="green" face="courier new">text.var</font></b>.